dmhendrickx/R-code-examples-SIMPACT-documentation/README.md

 # R-code-examples-SIMPACT-documentation
-R code for the examples in the six iPython notebooks
+R code for the examples in the nine iPython notebooks